-The College of Micronesia-FSM is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges, 10 Commercial, Ste.
-204, Novato, CA 94949, (415) 506-0234 an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
+The College of Micronesia-FSM is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges, 10

+Commercial, Ste.
+204, Novato, CA 94949, (415) 506-0234 an in accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
+All college employees are required to complete the "Accreditation Basics" online workshop to become familiar with accreditation processes.
+The certificate of completion is submitted to the vice president of institutional effectiveness and quality assurance.